JoshDavid/EasyGUI/README.md

 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
 - R is namespace containing the following functions:
   - ‘setProgress’ function which takes a single integer value which will update the progress bar.
+  - 'setHeader' function which takes a character array as a message to display under the progress bar.
   - 'close' function which takes a dummy argument to close the form.
 - Start is the starting value of the progress bar.
 Numeric.
 - Max is the maximum value of the progress bar.
 Numeric.